mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 Determines which type of vanilla projectile this ModProjectile will copy the behavior (AI) of.
 Leave as 0 to not copy any behavior.
 Defaults to 0.

+### public int cooldownSlot

+Determines which of the player's cooldown counters to use (-1, 0, or 1) when this projectile damages it.
+Defaults to -1.

 ### public int drawOffsetX

 How far to the right of its position this projectile should be drawn.
 Defaults to 0.